Who Gets What In A California Divorce? Answers To Common Questions.

-No matter how necessary, or how much you and your spouse are in agreement, divorce is disruptive.
-At Rodriguez Lagorio, LLP we are here to relieve you of some of this burden.
+Divorce is disruptive no matter how necessary or how much you and your spouse are in agreement.
+At Rodriguez Lagorio, LLP, we are here to relieve you of some of this burden.
 We are committed to helping you, no matter what your income.
 We believe everyone deserves access to quality legal counsel.
 Here are some of the more commonly asked questions about California property division.

 What is community property?

-In general, all of the property you and your spouse acquire during your marriage is considered “community property”, with several exceptions.
+Generally, the property you and your spouse acquire during your marriage is considered “community property,” with several exceptions.
 This includes your debts.
-Businesses and other complex properties may require valuation and other careful review.
+Businesses and other complex properties may require valuation and further careful review.

 Are there any assets that are not considered community property?

-Yes, some things are not community property.
-Separate property includes assets such as an inheritance, gifts received by one person, monetary awards won in a personal injury lawsuit or settlement, etc. Anything that was yours before the marriage or that is acquired after the date of separation is considered separate property.
+Some things are not community property.
+Separate property includes assets such as an inheritance, gifts received by one person, monetary awards won in a personal injury lawsuit or settlement, etc. Anything that was yours before the marriage or acquired after the date of separation is considered separate property.

 Are debts also considered community property?

 Yes.
-Typically, those debs acquired during the marriage are viewed as community debts and are divided in a divorce.
-In some cases, one debt, such as a gambling debt or student loans, may be allocated to one spouse.
+Typically, those debts acquired during the marriage are viewed as community debts and are divided in a divorce.
+Sometimes, one debt, such as gambling debts or student loans, may be allocated to one spouse.
+However, this is highly circumstantial, so discuss your options with an attorney before making any decisions.

 Get The Family Law Answers You Need From And Attorney Who’s Been There

-As a husband-and-wife-run law firm, we work together to provide you with knowledgeable, compassionate and authentic representation.
-While we each have our focus, in many cases one area of law will affect another.
-We pull from our respective areas of focus to provide a solid foundation of legal counsel.
-We are sincere in our efforts to obtain results that align with your goals.
+As a husband-and-wife-run law firm, we work together to provide you with knowledgeable, compassionate, and authentic representation.
+We pull from our respective focus areas to provide a solid foundation of legal counsel.
+We are dedicated to obtaining results that align with your goals.
 Get in touch with us in our Fremont office today for a consultation.
-Call 925-750-8757 or connect with us via our online form.
+Call 925-963-2709 or connect with us via our online form.